 I had an accident at work, what are my rights?
 You may be wondering about an agency worker rights to permanent employment.
-As an agency worker, you have a worker’s employment rights from the day you begin work.
+As an agency worker, you have a worker’s employment rights from the day you begin work, whether you’re full time or part-time.
 This means that you have the same rights in terms of equal treatment as your permanent co-workers.
-Once you have been in the job for 12 weeks, you will then qualify for the same rights as someone employed directly.
+Once you have been on the job for 12 weeks, you will then qualify for the same rights as someone employed directly.
 This means annual paid leave, automatic pension enrolment, and equal pay.

 A lot of agency workers are unsure as to whether their employer has a duty of care towards them.
 In short, they do.
-As per law (the Health and Safety at Work Act 1974), they must do the following…
+As per law (the Health and Safety at Work etc. Act 1974), they must do the following:

 - Make sure that all workers are aware of the inherent workplace hazards, as well as steps that can be taken to lower risks

-- Make sure that the working environment is in compliance with all health and safety standards
+- Ensure that the working environment is in compliance with all health and safety standards

 - Make sure that the equipment is maintained properly and in the correct working condition

 - Provide protective clothing and equipment when required